abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_1_C/Lecture_1.md

 ## From scratch to C

-- Functions: Implimatiation in code of algorithms, step by step instruction for solving problems.
+- Functions: Implementation in code of algorithms, step by step instruction for solving problems.

 - Arguments: Inputs to functions in some context parameters.